PFMB/LunarLanding/README.md

 All code is implemented in th `main.py` file.
 Make sure to have all `requirements.txt` installed.

 This project was part of the Probabilistic Artificial Intelligence course at ETH.
-The skeleton (i.e. the auxiliary functions) was provided through the course while the core functionality was implemented by the author.
+The skeleton was provided through the course while the core functionality was implemented by the author.